albinopapa/BoxWars/README.md

 This was my approach with this project, but instead of a vector of entities, I used it for game states.

+To see how things look using lambda inheritance, check out the LambdaInheritance branch.
-To see how things look using visitor structs, check out the VisitorStruct branch.
+To see how things look using visitor structs, check out the VisitorStructures branch.